CodeHacks1/gmail-cracker/README.md

 # gmail-cracker
-Gmail Cracker Written In python By Parsa/Alpha/
+Gmail Cracker Written In python By Code_Hacks